~ : SHAKTI : ~

 Introduction Solvers Download Developer

-The production of out-of-plane magnetic field due to counter-streaming electron-positron pair plasma.
+The production of magnetic field due to counter-streaming electron-positron pair plasma beam.
 The result is obtained from the Shakti code.
-Grid distribution is 200x200, with two particles per cell per species and using a second-order shape function for each particle.
+The blue and red circles represent electrons and positrons, respectively.
+Grid distribution is 200x200, where each cell has 8 particles per cell per species in each beam.
+A second-order shape function for each particle is used for current deposition.

 'Shakti' is a multidimensional electromagnetic code that utilizes the Particle-In-Cell (PIC) method to study plasmas, with applications ranging from laboratory experiments to high-energy astrophysical phenomena.